Working with temporal data#

 Working with temporal data in pandas#

-After learning the basics of how the temporal data can be represented as datetime objects, we can continue and see how temporal data can be manipulated in pandas.
-Pandas is extremely powerful and flexible what comes to working with temporal data.
-For instance, all the simple tricks that we saw earlier with datetime can be done also with pandas.
-When doing data analysis with pandas, it is typical that instead of dealing with single time observations, you actually work with time series data, such as the hourly temperature values that we analyzed in the previous section.
-Pandas supports many useful functionalities related to parsing, manipulating and aggregating time series data.
-Let’s start exploring the temporal capabilities of pandas by reading the hourly temperature observations from the same CSV file in a similar manner as we did previously.
-As a reminder, this is how the data look like:
+After learning the basics of how temporal data can be represented as datetime objects, we can continue and see how temporal data can be manipulated in pandas. pandas is extremely powerful and flexible when it comes to working with temporal data.
+For instance, all of the simple tricks that we saw earlier with datetime can also be done using pandas.
+When doing data analysis with pandas, instead of dealing with single time observations, you often work with time series data such as daily temperature values that we analyzed in the previous section. pandas supports many useful functionalities related to parsing, manipulating, and aggregating time series data.
+Let’s start exploring the temporal capabilities of pandas by reading daily temperature observations from one of the data files we used in the previous section and following the earlier approach.
+As a reminder, this the format of the file data:

 import pandas as pd